 It is strongly recommended that a taxpayer discuss their assessment with the township assessor prior to filing an appeal with the Board.
 Many times, the reason for the assessment can be made clear or any errors can be corrected eliminating the need for filing an appeal.

 Basis of Appeal

 A formal appeal may be filed when it appears that:

-- The assessor's market value is higher or lower than that the actual market value. - · Appeals Based on Fair Market Value
+- The assessor's market value is higher or lower than that of the actual market value. - Appeals based on Incorrect Assessor Data